J E W E L R Y A N D T E C H N O L O G Y

 A W A R D S

-The winners are entitled to an individual exhibition taking place at Tincal lab the following year.
+The award consists of an exhibition at Tincal lab over the following year.

 Tincal lab .
 Curating and experimenting in contemporary jewelry